AVTpepper/onestop-artist-shop/README.md

 ### Purpose Testing

-To ensure that the platform's purpose is effectively met, it is essential to conduct testing throughout the development process.
-This may include:
+To ensure that the platform's purpose is effectively met, I conducted testing throughout the development process which included:

 - User experience testing: Ensuring that the platform is user-friendly, intuitive, and responsive on various devices and screen sizes.
 - Feature testing: Verifying that all features are functioning correctly and align with the platform's purpose and goals.